xtreme5351/gordon-bot/README.md

 Everything thing on the bot is interacted through the g. command

-This is for personal use mostly, I'll update whenever
+This is for mainly personal use but idc who else uses it, I'll update whenever